.png)

 In 2007 Steve Jobs a great visionary presented iPhone.
 Smartphones were already on the market.
 However, Jobs started his keynote by saying, “Every once in a while, a revolutionary product comes along that changes everything”.

-This was Apple’s vision for the first iPhone: “A revolutionary phone, an iPod, and an internet communicator together in one product.
-Apple reinvents the phone”.
+This was Apple's vision for the first iPhone: "A revolutionary phone, an iPod, and an internet communicator together in one product.
+Apple reinvents the phone".
 And they did.
-The touchscreen and access to the internet have forever changed the way we use phones.
-It also influenced the the design industry setting up a demand for responsive design.
+Touchscreens and internet access have forever changed how we use phones.
+It also influenced the design industry, setting up a demand for responsive design.
 And it all started with a vision.

 Product vision statement template for you

-After such great product vision examples from world-known companies, it’s natural to feel pressure to craft your own one.
-To help you overcome the fear of the blank page, we have collected some product vision templates.
+After such great product vision examples from world-known companies, it's natural to feel pressure to craft your own one.
+We have collected some product vision templates to help you overcome the fear of the blank page.

 Product vision template